-The level of markups has been on the rise in the United States, as illustrated in Figure A.2 (see Nekarda and Ramey, 2013; De Loecker et al., 2017; Gutiérrez and Philippon, 2017; Eggertsson et al., 2018; Hall, 2018, among others; see De Loecker and Eeckhout (2018) for an international comparison).
+The level of markups has been on the rise in the United States, as illustrated in Chart A.2 (see Nekarda and Ramey 2013; De Loecker et al. 2017; Gutiérrez and Philippon 2017; Eggertsson et al. 2018; Hall 2018, among others; see De Loecker and Eeckhout (2018) for an international comparison).
+Using cross-country data, Calligaris et al. (2018) also find a global rise in markups (driven by firms in the top decile of the markup distribution).
+Using cross-country data, Calligaris et al. (2018) also find a global rise in markups (driven by firms in the top decile of the markup distribution).
 Using cross-country data, Calligaris et al. (2018) also find a global rise in markups (driven by firms in the top decile of the markup distribution) and a widening average markup gap between digitally-intensive and other sectors.
-The literature pays particular attention to the rise in markups as it serves as a proxy for market power and concentration.^{7,8}
+The literature pays particular attention to the rise in markups as it serves as a proxy for market power and concentration.